openrndr/openrndr-guide/docs/Tutorial_RenderTargets.md

 In the following code snippet you will find an example showing how to draw on an off-screen buffer followed by drawing that offscreen buffer on screen.

-The example module `render-targets-001` contains the full source code.

 ```kotlin
 lateinit var RenderTarget rt;

 fun setup() {